luisarizmendi/openshift-edge-demos/demos/ztp/doc/01-gui.md

     * Click **Settings** on the left menu, then select **Clusters**.
     * You should see the `sno-gui` cluster listed, automatically created thanks to the ACM and ArgoCD integration.

-3. Next, click on **Applications** to see the `hello-world` application.
+3. Next, click on **Applications** to see the `hello-sno-gui` application.
 This confirms that the demo test application was deployed successfully.

-XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXxx
-XXXXXXXXXXXXXXXXXXXXXXx
-XXXXXXXXXXXXXXXx
-XXXXXXXXXX
+If you want to double check it you can check the route in the cluster (ie. with `oc get route -n hello`) and visit the URL.

 ---